vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/pariShkAryam/chaturvedi-rAdheshyAmaH/p1_01-03/_index.md

 Tantraloka
 Tryambakāditya, Amardaka and Srīnātha.
 The speech delivered to Tryambakāditya is the root of Kāśmira Saiva school.
 The Āgamika texts represent the beginningless Kāśmīra Śaiva philosophy on record.
 Main texts of Kāśmīra saiva philosophy are Mālinīvijayottara Tantra, Swacchanda Tantra, Netra tantra, Swāyambhuwa Tantra, Rudrayāmala Tantra, Nihśwāsa Tantra, Vijñāna bhairava, Aananda bhairava, Ucchusmabhairava and Mrgendraāgama.
 These Agamika texts are possibly the teachings of siddha yogins who had got Siva-samāvesa (identity with Sīva).
 Later on these teachings were made in writings.
 Therefore it is improper to decide their period on the basis of language.
 The first text of Kāśmīra Saiva Šāstra, having philosophic view, is Šīva-sūtras.
 Lord Srīkantha who was an embodiment of Śiva, ordered Śrī Vasugupta in dream to visit the mountain named Mahadeva and find out sīva sūtras inscribed on a piece of stone , in the beginning of ninth century'.
 There fore the first teacher of Saiva school is Acārya Vasugupta.
 He was principal teacher of Tryambaka mathikā (school).
 His other works are Spandāmsta and Siddhanta candrikā which are not available at present.
 After Vasugupta this school was divided into two streams.
 The first stream gave more importance to religion.
 The first Acārya of this stream was Kallața who was a desciple of Vasugupta.
 The time of Kallata is the middle of the ninth century.
 His main work is Spandakārika which consists of 50 verses.
 Sivasūtravịtti, Spandasrvaswa, Tatwārthacintāmani etc. are his other literary creactions.
-After Kallata there were two scholars Bhatta Pradyumna and Prajñārjuna who along with being his disciples were his cousin (mātuleya) and son respectively.
-The desciple of Prajñārjuna was Mahādeva bhatta and Srīkantha bhatta was his son and disciple.
+After Kallata there were two scholars Bhatta Pradyumna and PrajñāR̥juna who along with being his disciples were his cousin (mātuleya) and son respectively.
+The desciple of PrajñāR̥juna was Mahādeva bhatta and Srīkantha bhatta was his son and disciple.
 Bhāskara was the
 Srīman mahādevagirau Vasugupta guroh purā siddhādeśat prādurāsan sivasūtrani Tasya hi (s.s.v.
 1.3)Introduction 65 disciple of Śrīkantha bhatta and son of Diwākara.
 The Sivasūtra Vārtika written by Bhāskara made his first guru Vasugupta more eminent.
 The time of Bhāskra is 11th century.
 Along with Bhāskara the religious or Agamika stream came to close and Laksmanagupta the son of Bhāskara was connected with the philosophical stream founded by Acārya Somānanda nātha.